An estimated 300 million people globally have venous reflux disease. Of those 17% are diagnosed. Only 1% receive treatment.

 Signs and symptoms:

 The minimally invasive surgery approach eliminates or limits the pain and bruising during or after the procedure.
 It involves one small incision for the insertion of the vein closure material into the diseased vein which is left intact.
-The procedure can be completed in the General Surgery office.
+The ClosureFastTM procedure is done on an outpatient basis in the Special Procedures department.

 Patients usually experience relief of symptoms after two days with noticeable improvement in one to two weeks.

 The VNUS procedure is considered an outpatient surgery.
 Patients receiving the VNUS procedure are able to walk immediately following the procedure and resume normal activities within one day.

 Many factors contribute to the presence of venous reflux disease including: